 During the first year of graduate study, graduate students are normally required to take formal courses in advanced microeconomic and macroeconomic theory in preparation for the required examination in economic theory.
 In addition, they should satisfy the course requirements in quantitative methods and may begin work on fulfillment of the distribution requirement.

-In preparation for the General Oral Examination, described in more detail below, students are encouraged to choose from a very large selection of courses offered each year in the department and pertinent courses offered in other departments.
+In preparation for the Written Field Exam, described in more detail below, students are encouraged to choose from a very large selection of courses offered each year in the department and pertinent courses offered in other departments.
 In some fields, but not all, there is a two-term sequence of courses intended as the basic preparation for an oral examination in the field.
 A student may wish to take more than two terms’ work in the field chosen for the examination, including a research seminar or a reading program under the guidance of a member of the faculty.

 There are two written examinations in economic theory—one each in microeconomics and macroeconomics—which are administered in the spring and fall.
 Students must pass each examination with a grade of B or better.
 They ordinarily take the examinations in the spring term of the first year of graduate study.
 In preparation, students must normally enroll in Economics 2010a-b, Advanced Microeconomic Theory, and Economics 2010c-d, Advanced Macroeconomic Theory.
 However, they will be excused from one or more of these courses by passing the corresponding part of the theory examination with a grade of B or better when they enter in the fall.